 With majority of the region's population residing in Al Ain City, it is clear that the city is an important economic and social hub.
 Located in the plains descending west of the Hajar Mountains, the City of Al Ain is an ancient crossroads.
 For at least 5,000 years, it has offered a pleasant, cool respite from the heat of the surrounding desert.
 Al Ain is a city of lush oases fed by an ancient irrigation system known as 'falaj'.
 It is also the ancestral home of Abu Dhabi's ruling Al Nahyan family.

-In November 2009, following the release of the Al Ain City Urban Structure Framework Plan, the UPC began creating a regional development strategy for the settlements located in the 29 districts across the wider Al Ain region.
+In November 2009, following the release of the Al Ain City Urban Structure Framework Plan, the DPM began creating a regional development strategy for the settlements located in the 29 districts across the wider Al Ain region.